artyar-tui/mandala-drawer/README.md

 ## Setup
 1. Download the source code and [keypad library](http://playground.arduino.cc/Code/Keypad#Download)
 2. Put the Keypad folder in "arduino/libraries/".
-3. Open driver.ino with the Arduino IDE and upload it to the board.
+3. Open drawer.ino with the Arduino IDE
+4. Connect the USB cable with PC and Arduino UNO.
+5. Wait for the mmoment while the driver is being installed.
+6. Click on 'Tools' then select 'Port' to which arduino is connected.
+7. Click on the Verify button as shown in the figure below to verify the code.
+8. Click on the Upload button as shown in the figure below to load the code to Arduino UNO.
+9. Your Mandala drawer is ready to work.

 ## Keypad buttons functions:
 1. Square
 2. Rhombus
 3. Circle
 4. Center position
 5. Lissajous Figure (ABC Logo)